 What are some of your favorite products and services?
 Do you ever stop to think about whether they’re local or come from women owned businesses?

+Originally in River Oak Review.
+“What’s the problem?”
+I ask, inspecting the over-sized numbers on the phone.
 “I can’t see in my right eye,” my ninety-one year old grandmother says.
 “It’s just a cloud.”
 “When did this happen?”
 I ask, placing salad bowls in front of us on her small dining table.
 “A week ago maybe,” she says.
 “The doctor thinks he can fix it.”
+I struggle to comprehend.
+She tells me the doctors say she may have some kind of degenerative arthritis syndrome, one that can be connected to another disease that makes you go blind.

 Dorothy was the reason I dreaded going to work.
 I taught water aerobics and thought I was hot stuff.
 I had great music – Madonna, the soundtrack to Footloose, Donna Summer.